gosuri/handshake-containers/README.md

 $ docker run --rm -it -p 5302:53/udp quay.io/ovrclk/hsd --rs-host 0.0.0.0 --rs-port 53
 ```

-Alternatively, you could also use `make runrs` if you have this repo cloned locally.
+Alternatively, you could also use `make hsd.runrs` if you have this repo cloned locally.

 Verify using using dig: